Life in the Sixth Form

 We have very high expectations of our students as we want you to make the most of every opportunity on offer.
 There are a firm set of procedures to ensure that the high standards are met at all times.
-Students are asked to read and agree to the terms of a personalised Sixth Form Learning Agreement in the first half term.
-Attendance is monitored very closely and procedures are in place to contact parents and carers if there is no reason provided for an absence.
+Attendance is monitored very closely and procedures are in place to contact parents and carers if there are any concerns.

 Sixth Form Facilities

-We have a large, purpose built sixth form centre and opened two new extensions in December 2012; the upstairs silent study area and the Starbucks Cafe.
-The downstairs quiet study zone has also been upgraded.
+We have a large, purpose built Sixth Form Centre and opened two new extensions in December 2012; the upstairs silent study area and the Starbucks Cafe.
+The downstairs quiet study zone was also extended in 2019.

 This means that students can choose where they want to study during the day (and after school), similar to a university style environment.
 A structured programme of tutorials and progress monitoring helps students to fulfil their potential in chosen specialist areas.

-Apart from the Sixth Form block, students have the full use of the school library which stocks a wide range of subject journals aimed at A-level and undergraduate level, as well as a careers section.
-The school is also well served by wi-fi and communications technology and we would encourage all students to bring in a laptop or other device.
+Apart from the Sixth Form block, students have the full use of the school Learning Resource Centre which stocks a wide range of subject journals aimed at A Level and undergraduate level, as well as a careers section.
+The school is also well served by WiFi and communications technology and we would encourage all students to bring in a laptop or other device.
 Many subjects make full use of Google Classroom and Google Docs to share resources and undertake tasks.
-Our fantastic whole school facilities in all areas, including the SandPit theatre for the arts, our new state of the art sports hall and the brand new computing, maths and science block are used extensively by sixth form students.
+Our fantastic whole school facilities in all areas, including the Sandpit Theatre for the arts, our new state of the art sports hall, new 3G pitch and the brand new computing, maths and science block are used extensively by Sixth Form students.

 Sixth Form Dress Code